Weston-super-Mare sea defence concern after flooding

 The weather caused damage to the seafront, with signs and waste being washed up.

-Once the high tide receded, the water drained back onto the beach within an hour.'Passing the buck'
+Once the high tide receded, the water drained back onto the beach within an hour.

 The council spokeswoman said closing the gates was not a decision the council took easily as it could affect people living on Knightstone Island as well as businesses along the seafront.